Liquid Funds Vs Debt Funds: An Overview

 Cons

-Short-term capital gains are taxed at the investor’s income tax slab rate.
+Short-term gains are taxed as per the income slab.

 Difference Between Liquid Funds and Debt Funds